InjectiveLabs/docs/source/includes/_architecture.md

 ## Injective Chain

-The Injective Chain is an fully-decentralized sidechain relayer network which serves as a layer-2 derivatives platform, trade execution coordinator \(TEC\), and decentralized orderbook.
+The Injective Chain is a fully-decentralized sidechain relayer network which serves as a layer-2 derivatives platform, trade execution coordinator \(TEC\), and decentralized orderbook.
 The core consensus is Tendermint-based.

 ### Layer-2 Derivatives Platform